McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ---

+## 3.2.0

+- **Change**: In this release the Mermaid JavaScript library will only be loaded on demand if the page contains a Mermaid shortcode or is using Mermaid codefences.
+This changes the behavior of `disableMermaid` config option as follows: If a Mermaid shortcode or codefence is found, the option will be ignored and Mermaid will be loaded regardlessly.

+  The option is still useful in case you are using scripting to set up your graph.
+In this case no shortcode or codefence is involved and the library is not loaded by default.
+In this case you can set `disableMermaid=false` in your frontmatter to force the library to be loaded.
+See the [theme variant generator]({{%relref "basics/generator" %}}) of the exampleSite for an example.

+  **This change requires at least Hugo 0.93.0 to be used**.
+The minimum requirement will be reported during build on the console if not met.
+---

 ## 3.1.0

 - **New**: [`attachment`]({{% relref "shortcodes/attachments" %}}) and [`notice`]({{% relref "shortcodes/notice" %}}) shortcodes have a new parameter to override the default icon.
 Allowed values are all [Font Awesome 5 Free](https://fontawesome.com/v5/search?m=free) icons.